 Epidermal Growth Factor Receptor (EGFR): In many cancer types, mutations affecting EGFR expression or activity could result in cancer progression.
 Deficient signaling of the EGFR is associated with diseases such as Alzheimer’s, while over-expression is associated with the development of a wide variety of tumors.
 Interruption of EGFR signaling can prevent the growth of the EGFR-expressing tumors and improve the patient’s condition.
 [Learn More]

 Growth Hormone Receptor: Best known for regulating growth, the growth hormone receptor has other critical biological functions including metabolism regulation and controlling physiological processes related to the cardiovascular, reproductive, gastrointestinal, and renal systems.
-Growth hormone signaling is also an important regulator of aging and plays a key role in cancer development, as it is involved in multiple biological and physiological actions contributing to cell differentiation and proliferation.
+Technically a member of the cytokine family of receptors, growth hormone signaling is also an important regulator of aging and plays a key role in cancer development, as it is involved in multiple biological and physiological actions contributing to cell differentiation and proliferation.
 [Learn More]

 Transforming Growth Factor Beta Receptor: Mutations in the critical TGFbR systems are responsible or a wide spectrum of developmental disorders and adult disease states, including cancer, cardiovascular disease, inflammation, diabetes, fibrosis, obesity, and wound healing.
 TGFbR signaling not only acts as a tumor suppressor but has been shown both in vitro and in vivo to act as a powerful stimulator of tumor progression.
 [Learn More]